vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. On the **File** menu, click **Open Folder**

-1. In the Open Folder dialog, navigate to the lab 15 Finished folder.
+1. In the Open Folder dialog, navigate to the lab 15 **Final** folder.

    On the step before reaching the lab instructions, you downloaded the GitHub repository containing lab resources for this lab.
 The folder structure includes the following folder path: